Markov switching zero-inflated space-time multinomial models for comparing multiple infectious diseases

 Table \ref{tab3:comparemodels} shows the widely applicable information criterion (WAIC) \citep{gelmanUnderstandingPredictiveInformation2014} of the 4 considered models.
-We calculated the WAIC by marginalizing out the state indicators $\bm{S}^*$ as recommended by \cite{auger-methe_guide_2021}, see SM Section 4 for more details.
-Note, the model with the smallest WAIC is considered to have the best fit and as a rule of thumb a difference of 5 or more in the WAIC is considered significant.
-Table \ref{tab3:comparemodels} shows it is not only important to account for zero inflation, but also covariates and correlations across space, time and disease in the zero-inflated process (i.e., the process of disease presence).
-Indeed, the model of \cite{zeng_zero-inflated_2022} had a worse fit compared to the ARMN model (without zero inflation), despite the other zero-inflated models having a much better fit.
+We calculated the WAIC by marginalizing out the state indicators $\bm{S}^*$ as recommended by \cite{auger-methe_guide_2021}, see SM Section 5 for more details.
+Note that the model with the smallest WAIC is considered to have the best fit, and as a rule of thumb, a difference of 5 or more in the WAIC is considered significant.
+Table \ref{tab3:comparemodels} shows it is not only important to account for zero inflation, but also covariates and correlations across space, time and disease in the zero-inflated process (i.e., the process generating disease presence).
+Indeed, the model of \cite{zeng_zero-inflated_2022} had a worse fit compared to the ARMN model (which does not account for zero-inflation), despite the other zero-inflated models having a much better fit.